ceph/ceph/doc/install/debian.rst

 Bobtail
 -------

-Bobtail is the previous major release of Ceph.
+Bobtail is the second major release of Ceph.
 These packages are recommended for those who have already deployed bobtail in production and are not yet ready to upgrade.